 Besides the slick design, there are couple of things which distinguish the Aarke 3 from the previous model (Aarke 2):

-Materials – the first thing which comes to the eye is the fact that the Aarke 3 has much more steel parts than the usual plastic ones.
-This is much more than a cosmetic change: The Stainless-steel nozzle is more solid and stable, and the overall feeling is that the carbonating process is more accurate than before.
-The plastic bottom of the bottles was also replaced with a metal one.
+The first thing which comes to the eye is the fact that the Aarke 3 has much more steel parts than the usual plastic ones.
+This is much more than a cosmetic change: The Stainless-steel nozzle is more solid and stable.
+Therefore, the overall feeling is that the carbonating process is more accurate than before.
+In addition, the plastic bottom of the bottles was also replaced with a metal one.

 On the other hand, those stainless steel parts tend to be shiny and polished at the beginning, and then look scratchy and “foggy” later on.
 After 2 months of usage, ours is still bright, but if you are not a stainless-steel lover, you’d better avoid this model.

-The bottles – the fresh design didn’t skip the PET bottles.
-Those new bottles have a new metal base and a screw-in mechanism which, according to the company is designed without any glue thus allowing better recycling of the bottles at the end of their lifetime.
+The fresh design didn’t skip the PET bottles.
+Those new bottles have a new metal base and a screw-in mechanism.
+Furthermore, according to the company it is designed without any glue thus allowing better recycling of the bottles at the end of their lifetime.
 The refine shaped bottles are easy to hold even when full, yet there was no drastic change felt compared to the old ones.

 Make sure your bottles are not cracked (can happen!) otherwise you might get a really poor carbonation.

-Lever Damper- the lever sensitivity is crucial when using such a soda carbonating machine.
-A lever that is too hard to press is tiring, might limit some people from using the machine, and takes all the fun of the soda making process.
+The lever sensitivity is crucial when using such a soda carbonating machine.
+For example, a lever which is too hard to press is tiring, might limit some people from using the machine, and takes all the fun of the soda making process.
 More importantly, it controls the amount of gas used for carbonating and therefore has a major impact on the frequency of carbonator cartridge replacement.
 Aarke has made a great job with this new lever damper, which is easy to use and allows a more controlled release of pressure from the bottle after carbonation is complete.
 The carbonating process with damper is obviously different than Sodastream’s “push of a button” but even our eleven-year-old tester (and taster!) managed to complete the carbonation without any significant difficulty.